Table of Contents

 - If the home has a large porch, make sure there’s a seating area or porch swing.

-- Make sure pool and hot tub areas are clean and free of leaves.
+- Make sure the pool and hot tub areas are clean and free of leaves.

 - Put away clutter.